SS Vernon L. Kellogg: Construction and career

 From February 12, 1947, it appeared in the register as Wilfred under the Norwegian flag for AS Awilco, Oslo Mgrs.
 Anders Wilhelmsen & Co.
 In 1949 the ship was renamed Folke Bernadotte for another Norwegian owner.
 During a layover in September 1949, it was given the name Archon Gabriel and the new homeport in Puerto Limón in Costa Rica.
 From then on, the owner was Faros Shipping Ltd. headquartered in London.
 At the beginning of January 1958, the Archon Gabriel entered the Baltic Sea from Brazil.
 A full load of iron ore with the port of destination in Stettin was on board.
 On January 8, the ship ran aground off Greifswalder Oie for a reason that has not yet been clarified.
 The crew did not succeed in getting the ship afloat again on their own.

 As a first rescue measure, the ship was lightened.
 Around 1,000 tons of ore were taken over by excavator barges and the Timmendorf coaster.
 With the help of three smugglers an attempt was made to get the liberated Archon Gabriel free.
 This first attempt with the tugs Warnow (500 PS), Uecker (500 PS) of VEB Schiffsbergung und Taucherei, and the salvage tug Wismar (1,440 PS) of the former naval forces of the GDR remained unsuccessful.
 Only with the help of other tugs like Eisvogel (1,100 HP) and Recknitz (500 HP) could the ship be towed free for a short time on January 17, 1958.
 Due to the shallow water, however, it stuck again.
 Five days later it was possible to get the ship free again.
 It was towed slowly towards Stettin.
-In an unexplained way, it ran again on a sandbank in the entrance to Swinoujscie.
+In an unexplained way, it ran aground again on a sandbank in the entrance to Swinoujscie.
 The recovery there took six more days.
 On February 6, 1958, the ship docked in Stettin and the rest of the cargo could be unloaded.
 In the meantime, considerable salvage costs had been incurred, which the owner of the ship could not or would not pay.